lwojcik/sc2-api-service/README.md

 * `SAS_REDIS_PORT` - Redis port (default: `'6379'`)
 * `SAS_REDIS_PASSWORD` - Redis password (optional)
 * `SAS_REDIS_DB` - Redis database index to use
-* `SAS_REDIS_[endpoint name]_TTL` - all keys matching that pattern refer to cache TTL of different endpoints (Time To Live, time for which objects will be cached).
+* `SAS_REDIS_[endpoint name]_TTL_SECS` - all keys matching that pattern refer to cache TTL of different endpoints (Time To Live in seconds, time for which objects will be cached).
 See `.env.sample` for a complete example.

 To obtain Battle.net API credentials (key and secret) visit [Blizzard Battle.net Developer Portal](https://develop.battle.net/access/).